coreos/docs/rackspace/index.md

 For this guide, I'm assuming you already have a public key you use for your CoreOS servers.
 Note that only RSA keypairs are supported.
 Load the public key to Rackspace:

 ```
-nova keypair-add --pub-key ~/.ssh/coreos.pub coreos-key
+supernova production keypair-add --pub-key ~/.ssh/coreos.pub coreos-key
 ```

-Check you make sure the key is in your list by running `nova keypair-list`
+Check you make sure the key is in your list by running `supernova production keypair-list`

 ```
 +------------+-------------------------------------------------+